Agricultural Marketing Service, USDA.

 In addition, some interested growers did not take advantage of the exemption during the past season.
 Some stated if the exemption were to be extended for another season, they would use it to try shipping tree run citrus.
 By extending the exemption for another season, growers will have more time to utilize this opportunity and it will provide the committee with a better indicator of the level of interest and success.

-There was also some discussion that the previously established 1,500 box limit on the total amount of each variety of citrus a grower could ship during the season may prevent growers from fully developing new markets.
+There was also some discussion that the previously established 1,500 box Start Printed Page 52327limit on the total amount of each variety of citrus a grower could ship during the season may prevent growers from fully developing new markets.
 One concern expressed was that should a buyer want additional fruit during the season, a grower may not be able to supply it because they had reached their shipping limit.
 Another concern was for growers that only produce one variety of citrus.
 The limit of 1,500 boxes per variety for the season may prevent them from utilizing more of their fruit.
 Also, a producer may identify two or more potential markets, but with the limited amount of fruit that can be shipped, the grower can only supply fruit to one market.
 Growers believe raising the limit on the number of boxes per variety they can ship for the season will allow them to supply the markets previously developed as well as develop additional markets for their tree run fruit.